Dr. Seuss’ home on sale for the first time in 75 years

-SAN DIEGO (KSWB) — The home of Theodor Geisel, better known to the world as “Dr. Seuss,” is up for sale for the first time in 75 years.
+SAN DIEGO, Calif (KSWB) — The home of Theodor Geisel, better known to the world as “Dr. Seuss,” is up for sale for the first time in 75 years.

 The longtime San Diegan did all of his most famous works from the apex of the 5,000-square-foot estate, high above the La Jolla coastline.
 With views stretching from Catalina to Tijuana, it’s not hard to understand where the writer got his inspiration.